Nheengatu: Verbal affixes

-According to Moore (2014), throughout the evolution of Nheengatu, processes such as compounding were greatly reduced.
+According to Moore, throughout the evolution of Nheengatu, processes such as compounding were greatly reduced.
 Moore cites a summary by Rodrigues (1986), stating that Nheegatu lost Tupinambá's system of five moods (indicative, imperative, gerund, circumstantial, and subjunctive), converging into a single indicative mood.
-Despite such changes alongside influences from Portuguese, however, derivational, and inflectional affixation was still intact from Tupinambá.
-A select number of modern affixes arose via grammaticization of what used to be lexical items.
-For example, Moore (2014) provides the example of the former lexical item etá 'many'.
+Despite such changes alongside influences from Portuguese, however, derivational and inflectional affixation was still intact from Tupinambá.
+A select number of modern affixes arose via grammaticization of what used to be lexical items, such as the former lexical item etá 'many'.
 Over time and grammaticization, this word became to plural suffix -itá.

 Apart from the pronominal prefixes shown in Table (3), there are also verbal prefixes.
 Verbs in Nheengatu fall into three mutually exclusive categories: intransitive, transitive, and stative.
 By attaching verbal prefixes to these verbs, a sentence can be considered well-formed.